smasky/SWAT-UQ/README.md

 <p align="center"><strong>Figure 2.
 New Project Card and Open Project Card</strong></p>

-For New Project Card, the UQ Project name, UQ Project path, and SWAT Project path should be provided.
-Afterward, the program will verify the validity of the SWAT project files.
-If success, other modules would be activated.
+For the New Project Card (left picture of Figure 2), users need to provide the following information: the UQ Project name, the UQ Project path, and the SWAT Project path.
+After these inputs are provided, the program will verify the validity of the SWAT project files.
+If the verification is successful, other modules will be activated.
+Once the UQ Project is created, a project file named *.prj (where * represents the UQ Project name set by the user) will be saved in the specified UQ Project path.
-For Open Project Card, users should open the folder that contain *.prj files.
+For the Open Project Card (right picture of Figure 2), users should select the folder that contains *.prj files.
+SWAT-UQ will then check the validity of the project file before proceeding.